2020 Connecticut House of Representatives election: District 110

 Democratic incumbent and House Speaker pro tempore Bob Godfrey was re-elected to a 17th term after defeating Republican candidate Erin Domenech.
 Godfrey was also nominated by the Working Families Party, while Domenech was nominated by the Independent Party.
 Godfrey has represented the 110th district since 1989 and has served as Speaker pro tempore since 2017.

 District 111

 Democratic candidate Aimee Berger-Girvalo was elected after defeating Republican candidate Bob Hebert.
 Hebert was also nominated by the Independent Party.
 This seat was previously held by Republican John H. Frey since 1999.

 District 112

 Republican incumbent J.P.
 Sredsinski was re-elected to a 4th term after running unopposed.
 Sredsinski was also nominated by the Independent Party.
 He has represented the 112th district since 2015.

 District 113

-Republican incumbent Jason Perillo was re-elected to a 8th term after defeating Democratic candidate Elaine Matto.
+Republican incumbent Jason Perillo was re-elected to an 8th term after defeating Democratic candidate Elaine Matto.
 Perillo has represented the 113th district since 2007.